 - Felt and Rubber: By combining these two materials, you get a pad with cushion and grip.
 These are the ideal type of rug pad for most rugs, though they can be slightly more expensive.

-The Durahold Plus Felt and Rubber also offers a good amount of felt to help cushion your carpet.
-Though part of its thickness is devoted to the rubber underside, we could feel a noticeable softening of any rug we put this pad under.
+The Durahold Plus Felt and Rubber also offers a fair amount of felt to help cushion your carpet.
+Though part of its thickness is devoted to the rubber underside, we could feel a noticeable softening of any rug we placed this pad under.
 The RugPadUSA Dual Surface Cushioning and Gorilla Grip Original Felt and Rubber also offer modest cushioning and sound-dampening that we appreciate even more under large rugs in frequently-used living spaces.

 A good pad should offer some level of protection to both your floor and the rug.
-As much as we wish this were a given for every option we tested, in reality, we found a huge range of protection levels.
+As much as we wish this was a given for every option we tested, in reality, we found a huge range of protection levels.
 We considered each contender's material, recommended usage, and approved floor types.
-We considered their thicknesses and evaluated floor protection.
+We assessed their thicknesses and evaluated floor protection.
 We scrutinized their abrasiveness against a wide range of rug types.
 And to be extremely thorough, we sifted through thousands of reviews online, searching for potential issues.

-The most protective pads we tested are the Durahold Plus Felt and Rubber and RugPadUSA Dual Surface Cushioning.
+The most protective pads we tested are the RugPadUSA Dual Surface Cushioning and Durahold Plus Felt and Rubber.
 Both these felt-topped, rubber-bottomed mats offer protection for both floors and rugs.
-Their felt holds rugs in place the best of all we tested, minimizing harmful abrasion that can shorten the life of your rug.
-They both have textured rubber undersides that hold fast to the floor and are thick enough to help guard against sharp objects that could poke through your rug.
-Additionally, they're two of only a few options in this line-up that are approved on ALL types of hard surface flooring and won't leave stains or ruin the finishing of your floor.
+Their felt holds rugs in place better than any other we tested, minimizing harmful abrasion that can shorten the life of your rug.
+Both pads have textured rubber undersides that hold fast to the floor and are thick enough to help protect against sharp objects that could poke through your rug.
+Additionally, they're one of the few options in this lineup that are approved on ALL types of hard surface flooring and won't leave stains or ruin the finishing of your floor.

-— Maggie Brandenburg
+— Maggie Nichols